slsa-framework/slsa/docs/spec/draft/source-requirements.md

 This is usually a combination of the repository ID and revision ID.
 When the revision ID is a digest of the revision, as in git, nothing more is needed.
 When the revision ID is a number or otherwise not a digest, then the SCP MUST document how the immutability of the revision is established.
 See also [Use cases for non-cryptographic, immutable, digests](https://github.com/in-toto/attestation/blob/main/spec/v1/digest_set.md#use-cases-for-non-cryptographic-immutable-digests).
-The SCP MUST guarantee that repository IDs track the complete history of changes that occur to the source while hosted on the platform with exceptions allowed following the [Safe Expunging Process](#safe-expunging-process).
+The SCP MUST guarantee that repository IDs track the complete history of changes that occur to the source while hosted on the platform.

 #### Identity Management